 Reading or learning an additional language: When reading in another language you are likely to get stuck every now and then, or perhaps you just need to make sure you understand everything correctly.
 Use this connected pen scanner and get instant translation.

 Assistive tech/reading aid: Reading a book and, especially, trying to remember what you read when you have to fight your way through it can be a challenge.
 Having someone read for you, or having to wait for digital content being prepared for you makes you dependent.
-With C-PEN Connect and its Auto-read function, the book and yourself is all you need.
+With C-PEN Connect, the companion app and its Auto-read function, the book and yourself is all you need.
 Sit down and read on your own anywhere and anytime you like.
 And use your headphones to get some privacy.

 Collaborate: At times you may collaborate on a task with your friends.
 Scan and excerpts and quotes, and easily share with your team.